 Burn injuries are among the most painful and traumatic personal injuries anyone can possibly endure.
 A severe burn injury victim will often lose his or her natural ability to fight disease and dehydration.
 The worst burns can destroy skin elasticity, sweat glands, and hair follicles.
 Many severe burn injury victims will develop lifelong issues with their mobility and breathing.

-Burn injuries have the potential to create more than one type of trauma.
-On top of the potential for physical scarring, psychological scars can make it impossible to live a normal life.
+This type of injury can have the potential to create more than one type of trauma.
+On top of the risks of developing physical scarring, psychological scars can make it impossible to live a normal life.
 The worst burn injury victims must often deal with peoples’ stares, rude comments, and even discrimination.

 Burn injuries are a type of personal injury, which means that victims are typically entitled to file a personal injury claim to recover monetary damages for their injuries and financial losses.
 Most Irvine burn injury claims are generally based on negligence, product defects, and premises liability.

 If you suffer from a burn injury due to the fault of another party, you may be eligible to receive compensation for damages.
 At West Coast Trial Lawyers, our experienced Irvine burn injury attorneys are readily available to assist you with your case.
 With our track record of winning over 5,000 personal injury cases, we are confident that we will deliver a good outcome to your settlement.

 Please don’t hesitate to contact our 24/7 legal team by calling (949) 207-9619 or emailing firstname.lastname@example.org to schedule a free consultation at our Irvine personal injury law firm.

 What is negligence as it relates to burn injuries?
 Negligence is when an individual or company commits reckless actions that can result in an accident.
 The victim of the accident may face injuries and damages that can be compensated for if they choose to file a personal injury claim against the negligent party at-fault.